 Because roller encoders and other contact printers use analog technology, the label cannot contain variable data and must be changed manually.
 For example, changing the company name, product serial number, or barcode.

-Thanks to the simple interface of the markers, changing the image, or text or applying any variable information to uniquely identify the product is a simple and fast operation that does not even require stopping the line.
+Thanks to the simple interface of the markers, changing the image text or applying any variable information to identify the product uniquely is a simple and fast operation that does not even require stopping the line.

 Laser equipment can apply various characters, graphics, and barcodes to plastic.
-This allows you to meet the needs of customers and guarantees the durability and reliability of the applied image.
+This allows you to meet customers’ needs and guarantees the durability and reliability of your image.
 Laser marking provides character tracing with small geometric fonts and patterns.

 Also, with the help of laser markers, you can process various types of plastic:

 Direct marking on plastic does not require the cost of consumables: inks, chemicals, pastes, or sprays.

 Application of various information (serial numbers, code numbers, text information) is carried out quickly.
 Different types of marking can be done without the need for readjustment or tool change on the equipment.